BTS Part 2 — How Seven Boys Moved the World: The Rise

 The Most Beautiful Moment in Life, Pt.
 2 debuted on the Billboard 200 at #171.
 For a K-pop group releasing music primarily in Korean, getting on the chart at all was news.
 It suggested there was a real Western audience forming.

-📍 Milestone: Wings — A Million Sellers (2016)
+📍 Milestone: Wings — Korea’s Best-Selling Album of the Year (2016)

 In October 2016, BTS released Wings.